 How much bokashi bran should you add?

-As a minimum, we recommend adding 1 to 2 heaping tablespoons of bokashi bran for every inch of food waste that you add to your kitchen composter.
+As a minimum, we recommend adding about 1 tablespoon of bokashi bran for every inch of food waste that you add to your kitchen composter.

 Sprinkle the bran so that there is an even coverage across the surface of your food waste.
 You can mix the food waste and bran slightly to make sure the bokashi microbes are spread evenly through the food waste.
 This will make sure that the bokashi microbes get to work on all of your food scraps as quickly as possible.

-If you are adding a larger load of food scraps, make sure to layer 1 inch of food waste with 1 to 2 heaping tablespoons of bokashi bran, and repeat.
+If you are adding a larger load of food scraps, make sure to layer 1 inch of food waste with about 1 tablespoon of bokashi bran, and repeat.
 This will help to ensure even coverage of bran throughout the kitchen composter.